 An ulcer is an open sore that does not heal or is recurrent.
-Lower leg ulcers develop most often around the ankles or wherever there is consistent pressure on the foot.
-In small cases and with prevention, they are easily treated.
-But if an ulcer is left to grow deeper into the skin tissue or become infected, treatment can be drastic and costly.
+Ulcers can develop on your lower legs, most often around the ankles, or wherever there is consistent pressure on the foot.
+If they are small, they can be quickly treated, and we can keep them from returning.
+But if an ulcer is left to grow deeper into the skin tissue, or if it becomes infected, treatment will likely be drastic–and expensive.

 The most common ulcers of the lower leg are venous ulcers.
 These occur when veins in the leg do not return blood back to the heart, a condition called chronic venous insufficiency.
 The unreturned blood pools in the leg tissue, causing swelling and low oxygen levels.
 As a result, a simple wound is unable to heal and becomes larger, leading to venous stasis ulceration.